From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 Instead of comparing the explanations, others evaluate the \textbf{Fidelity for Slight Variations} by comparing the \emph{predictions} of $f$ for original and slightly perturbed inputs.
 The reasoning is that an explanation, which should be a predictive model such that $e=f$, for original input $x$ should accurately predict the model's output for a slightly different sample $x'$~\cite{nips/PlumbMT18}.
 Lakkaraju et al.~\cite{icml/LakkarajuAB20} argue that explanations should have high fidelity on both the original input data and on slightly shifted input to ensure robustness of the explanations.

+Continuity can also be evaluated for counterfactual explanations, which address hypothesized events that did not occur in reality~\cite{stepin2021survey}, to answer questions as ``How would the prediction have been if the input had been different?''~\cite{molnar2020interpretable}.
+The explanation can be a (generated) data instance that is predicted to belong to a different class~\cite{ijcai/LaugelLMRD19}, such as `\textit{your loan would have been accepted if your income would be 10k higher}'.
 Laugel et al.~\cite{ijcai/LaugelLMRD19} and Pawelczyk et al.~\cite{www/PawelczykBK20} evaluate their counterfactual explanations by calculating \textbf{Connectedness}.
 They argue that generated counterfactual samples should be ``justified''~\cite{ijcai/LaugelLMRD19}, meaning that there is a continuous path from the counterfactual to a sample in the ground-truth training data.
 Closely related is requiring that the counterfactual explanation is in proximity of actual instances to prevent that the explanation is an outlier~\cite{www/PawelczykBK20, ijcai/KanamoriTKA20}.
 Connectedness addresses the lack of robustness and unknown generalization ability of some predictive models.
 Requiring connectedness would prevent generating counterfactual explanations that are based on artifacts which are correct with respect to a model that is not robust, but not near an instance from the training data.
 The latter can be undesirable for the Co-12 properties Context and Coherence.